 - Equality and diversity in research, education and public engagement

-Lucy Green delivers a variety of teaching to undergraduate science and medical students in the area of:
+Lucy Green delivers a variety of teaching to undergraduate science, postgraduate and medical students in the area of:

-BIOL 3044/6040 - Developmental Origins of Heath and Disease (Third year module, Biological Sciences)
+- Module BIOL 3044/6040 - Developmental Origins of Health and Disease (Third year module, Biological Sciences)

-External, University College London – MSc Women’s Health ‘Fetal cardiovascular responses to maternal nutrition’ lecture
+- At University College London – MSc Women’s Health lecture on ‘Fetal cardiovascular responses to maternal nutrition’

 Supervision of undergraduate medical student, Masters in Medical Science and postgraduate research projects.

 External roles and responsibilities